-The sos package contains a set of utilities that gather information from system hardware, logs, and configuration files.
+The sos package contains a set of tools that gather information from system hardware, logs and configuration files.
 The information can then be used for diagnostic purposes and debugging.

 Users of sos are advised to upgrade to this updated package, which fixes these bugs and adds these enhancements.